starshaped/starshaped/README.md

 ## Hi there 👋

 I'm **Aubrey**, pronouns she/her, living on Pocumtuc land in Northampton, Massachusetts.
-I work at Lullabot as a front-end developer and I love geeking out over CSS and accessibility best practices.
+I work at Lullabot as a front-end developer and I enjoy geeking out over CSS and accessibility best practices.
 I love knitting, tea, and fountain pens, and I'm not a huge fan of pasta, cheese, and balloons.

 ### Find me elsewhere!